FilecoinFoundationWeb/filecoin-foundation/src/content/blog/fresh-from-ff-mid-april-2024.md

     and highlights.
 ---

-_Check out the latest updates about what the Filecoin Foundation team has been up to._
+_Check out the latest updates about what Filecoin Foundation team has been up to._

 ## Mid-April Highlights